publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch18/schIII/m__us_usc_t25_s1634.md

             (B) any renovation or modernization for which funds appropriated under any Federal law were lawfully expended,

-            but only if the requirements of subsection (b) of this section are met.
+            but only if the requirements of subsection (b) are met.

         (2) The Secretary shall maintain a separate priority list to address the needs of such facilities for personnel or equipment.